GorkemCakirr/GorkemCakirr/README.md

 [3]: https://medium.com/@gorkmckr
 [4]: https://img.shields.io/badge/Medium-black?style=for-the-badge&logo=medium

-Everyday I practise about my skills and knowwledge.It will be an infinite loop.I am also appreciate to share my last works and new benefit topics with
+Everyday I practise about my skills and knowwledge.It will be an infinite loop.I am also appreciate to share my last works and new benefitable topics with you.

 [![LinkedIn][1]][2]
 [![Medium][4]][3]